invenia/Memento.jl/README.md

 ### Records

 `Record`s describe a set of key value pairs that should be available to a  `Formatter` on every log message.
-While the `DefaultRecord` in Lumberjack provides many of the keys and values need for most logging applications, you may need to implement your own `Record` type.
+While the `DefaultRecord` in Memento provides many of the keys and values need for most logging applications, you may need to implement your own `Record` type.

 Internal `DefaultRecord` Dict:
 ```julia